xmartlabs/android-snapshot-publisher/README.md

 To release to Google Play you must create a service account with access to the Play Developer API.
 You can [follow the CodePath guide "Automating Publishing to the Play Store"](https://guides.codepath.com/android/automating-publishing-to-the-play-store).

-- `serviceAccountCredentials`: contains the service account JSON file with your private key.
+- `serviceAccountCredentials`: the path to your service account private key JSON file.
 - `track`: refers to the Google play tracks.
 For example, some possible tracks are `internal`, `alpha`, `beta` and `production`.
 - `releaseStatus`: the type of the release.
 The possible values are `completed`, `draft`, `inProgress`, `halted`.
 - `defaultToAppBundles`: if set to `true`, the plugin will generate an [App Bundle](https://developer.android.com/platform/technology/app-bundle/) instead of an APK.